AhmedIrfan198/AhmedIrfan198/README.md

-<h1>Hi, I'm Muhammad!
+<h1>Hi, I'm Irfan!
 Welcome To My Portfolio</h1>

 Hello and welcome to my GitHub portfolio!
-I'm Muhammad Ahmed, a cybersecurity enthusiast and recent graduate with a first-class honours degree in Computer Security and Forensics.
+I'm Irfan Ahmed, a cybersecurity enthusiast and recent graduate with a first-class honours degree in Computer Security and Forensics.
 Here, you will find a collection of my projects, demonstrating my skills in threat detection, incident response, forensic analysis, and more.

 My journey in cybersecurity has been fueled by a passion for protecting information and ensuring digital safety.
 From developing detailed security assessments to conducting vulnerability testing and forensic investigations, my work reflects a deep commitment to the field.